JackPilley/stride/README.md

 ### .NET Foundation

-This project is supported by the [.NET Foundation](https://dotnetfoundation.org).
+The original project is supported by the [.NET Foundation](https://dotnetfoundation.org).

 ### License